 As you’ve seen, the range of Tenerife activities is wide and varied, but there are ever so many more.
 If you own a residence at Abama, fun, fresh plans are close to home.

-From discovering the hidden treasures in a safe diving zone in the waters of Costa Adeje to enjoying the finest dining in Michelin Star restaurants, gently hiking the Barranco del Infierno, or visiting the Teide National Park, there’s always more to discover.
+From discovering the hidden treasures in a safe diving zone in the waters of Costa Adeje to enjoying the finest dining in Michelin Star restaurants, visiting the Tenerife butterfly garden, gently hiking the Barranco del Infierno, or visiting the Teide National Park, there’s always more to discover.

 Deciding what to do in Tenerife depends on your preferences and isn’t limited by anything.
 Tours by land, sea and air; local festivals and cultural events of international renown…there’s always more to do to feed your adventurous spirit.